spyff/spyff.github.io/_posts/2017-08-27-transparent-mptcp-proxy.md

 ```
 Then navigate into the `Networking support > Networking options` and enable `MPTCP protocol`. **Save the configuration!**

-Now we did with the configuration so let's build the image!
+We done with the configuration so let's build the image!
 ```
 $ make
 ```